SoelMgd/synth_data_generation/README.md

 Please submit the following in a single repository or ZIP:

 1.  **`README.md`** with:
-    * An overview of your chosen task `x` and why it meets the performance criteria.
+    * An overview of your chosen task `x` and why it meets the performance criteria, model used, etc.
     * A description of your synthetic data generation strategy.
     * Instructions on how to install dependencies and run your scripts.
 2.  **`generate.py`** (or equivalent):